materight/ais-projects/bio_inspired_ai/notes.md

 ### Exercise 1
 - **What happens if you make λ smaller e.g. λ = μ?** \
 By decreasing λ (and maintaining the number of evaluations constant by increasing the "max_generations" param accordingly) we obtain a faster convergence speed, while the results in the long run remain quite stable across the different values of λ.
+This is probably because we are favoring exploitation against exploration, and the problem has a single optima, even if it's represented by a valley.

 - **What happens if you increase the mixing number ρ?** \
 By increasing the mixing number ρ, the overall fitness is better (lower) and the convergence speed is much faster.
-This is probably because we are using more parents, increasing the variability of the generated offspring.
+This is probably because we are using more parents for creating new individuals, increasing the variability of the generated offspring.
+However, it must be noted that the results greatly vary between different runs: for instance, by setting ρ=2 and λ=100 the algorithm achieved a minimum best fitness value of 69.61 and a maximum value of 241.67.

 - **Try out the different strategy modes and observe how they affect the performance of the algorithm** \
-The results changes based on the value of ρ.
-With a ρ=1, between None (no self-adaptation), Global and Individual strategies, Global gives the better results by a factor of 50 w.r.t. the Individual strategy.
-However, if we increase the value of ρ s.t. ρ>1, e.g. ρ=5, the Individual strategy obtain the best performances overall, by a factor of 10 w.r.t. the Global, while the performance of the None strategy are far behind (fitness = ~143 against ~0.02 of Individual).
+The results changes greatly based on the value of ρ.
+With a ρ=1, between None (no self-adaptation), Global and Individual strategies, Global gives the best results by a factor of 50 w.r.t. the Individual strategy.
+However, if we increase the value of ρ s.t. ρ>1, e.g. ρ=5, the Individual strategy obtains the best performances overall, by a factor of 10 w.r.t. the Global strategy, while the performance of the None strategy are far behind (fitness=~143 against ~0.02 of Individual).
+In general, the Individual strategy with a value of ρ>1 performs better than the other combinations.

 ### Exercise 2
 - **How does the self-adaptation strategy influence performance on this problem?** \
-As mentioned before, None, Global and Individual obtain increasingly better results (in this order) with a ρ>1.
+As mentioned before, None, Global and Individual obtain increasingly better results (in this order) when using a ρ>1, confirming the previous observations.
+The Individual strategy performs better because it is able to evolve different mutation step-sizes according to the problem we are optimizing, guiding the search towards good regions of the search space more precisely.

 - **Does what you see here confirm what you suspected from the previous exercise?** \
-Yes, as mentioned above.
+Yes, for the reasons mentioned above.

 - **How do the values of μ, ρ, and λ influence the performance given a particular self-adaptation strategy and other parameters?** \
 With ρ=1, the Global self-adaptation strategy gives the best results, while with ρ>1 the Individual strategy seems to be the best choice.